 Store Different Types of Wigs Separately

-If you have multiple wigs made of different materials, it's important to store them separately.
+If you have multiple wigs, do not store them all in one box or bag!
+It's important to store them separately.
 Synthetic wigs and human hair wigs require different types of care, and storing them together can cause damage.
 Additionally, if you have wigs of different lengths, it's a good idea to store them separately to prevent tangling.

 Don't Store Your Wig in a Humid Environment